univention/univention-portal/docs/notifications/tech-design.md

 ### CLARIFY -- User deletes a BackendNotification

-The key is, that the event only triggers a request to the `notifications-api`.
+The key is, that the event only triggers a request to the `notifications_api`.

 Due to this API call the `Store` will get a push event with the deleted notification.